Rashmita2/Database/README.md

  - SQLite

 # DONE
-Created the tables
+-Created the tables
-Inserted the values in the table
+-Inserted the values in the table
-Retrived the values from the table
+-Retrived the values from the table